coolhandluke999/Cyclistic_Case_Study/Cyclistic Rider Report.md

 ![trips30](https://user-images.githubusercontent.com/36319226/117047148-6270e500-acc6-11eb-9a00-45011a589877.png)

 Second, we see a 20% decrease in the mean trip duration for members(from 14.9 mins to 11.8 mins).
 While casual riders see their mean trip duration fall 43% (from 26.3 mins to 14.9 mins).
 Removing trips with longer durations we see the member and casual riders become more similar in behavior.
-The main difference between the two rider groups being the much greater frequency in trips under 10 minutes.
+The main difference between the two rider groups is the much greater frequency in trips under 10 minutes.

 ![trips30_bygroup](https://user-images.githubusercontent.com/36319226/117047170-6ac92000-acc6-11eb-8018-d54ae7b28335.png)